 Constipation can be a real pain in the…well, you know where.
 Sometimes, when things get backed up, you may consider an enema to relieve constipation.
 But what exactly are enemas and are they safe?

-We dive into the world of enemas with some advice from Misty Shearer, a family nurse practitioner with Banner Health, on the risks and benefits of enemas, how to safely use one and when it’s better to call your health care provider.
+We dive into the world of enemas with some advice from Misty Shearer, a family nurse practitioner with Banner Health, on the risks and benefits of enemas, the types of enemas available, how to safely use one and when it’s better to call your health care provider.

 What’s the scoop on enemas?

-An enema is a liquid solution that goes into your bum (anus) to help cleanse the colon.
+An enema is a liquid solution that goes into your bum (anus) to help cleanse the colon by emptying the bowel.
 Most over-the-counter (OTC) enema kits contain water and salt, mineral oil or a mild laxative.

-“At-home enema solutions are often used to soften stool and help your bowel movement along when you are occasionally constipated.
+“Enemas at home are solutions that are often used to soften stool and help your bowel movement along when you are occasionally constipated.
 But they have other medical purposes as well,” Shearer said.

 In addition to constipation, enemas are used to: